-is a paperback edition was published by Berkley on August 31, 2010 and has 592 pages.
+is a paperback edition that was published by Berkley on August 31, 2010 and has 592 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Cruel & Unusual, Port Mortuary, Red Mist, Bone Bed, Dust, Flesh and Blood, Depraved Heart, Trace
+Other books by this author which I have reviewed include Cruel & Unusual, Port Mortuary, Red Mist, Bone Bed, Dust, Flesh and Blood, Depraved Heart, Trace

 Seventeenth in the Kay Scarpetta forensics mystery series and revolving around a forensic pathologist and her psychologist husband.
 It’s a week before Christmas in New York City.